Himalayan salt cave

-Salt therapy centers usually schedule sessions strictly for salt therapy or another form of group-centered activity like yoga.
-Unique to Flow Motion, we offer cave access to Healing Spa members to use as a lounge for therapeutic relaxation when salt therapy sessions are not in progress (members also receive generous discounts on salt therapy sessions).
-While salt therapy sessions are not included in the Healing Spa membership, salt cave access for therapeutic relaxation becomes affordable to do on a regular basis!
-Relax, meditate, or read a book in the cave.
+Salt therapy centers usually schedule sessions strictly for halotherapy or another form of group-centered activity like yoga.
+Unique to Flow Motion, we offer cave access to Spa Pass holders to use as a space for relaxation.
+You can relax, meditate, nap, or read a book in the cave.

 Exclusive Massage Bookings

-A massage surrounded by several tons of pink Himalayan salt makes for a deeply relaxing massage experience.
+A massage surrounded by five tons of pink Himalayan salt makes for a deeply relaxing massage experience.
 A couple’s massage in our Himalayan Salt Cave is certainly a connected, therapeutic experience.
 Reservations must be made in advance as we shut the cave down special just for your massage.
-You can add-on this service at the private salt cave reservation price.
+You can add-on this service to any massage at the additional private salt cave reservation price.
 Your session includes halotherapy during the massage.

 Private Salt Cave Session

 You can reserve the salt cave just for yourself, add it on to a massage service, or bring a group of friends for a private halotherapy experience (up to 8 people).